NCEAS/metacat/helm/README.md

 kubectl delete pvc -l release=my-release   ## DANGER! deletes all PVCs associated with the release
 ```

+> [!CAUTION]
-> **NOTE**: DELETING THE PVCs MAY ALSO DELETE ALL YOUR DATA. depending upon your setup!
+> DELETING THE PVCs MAY ALSO DELETE ALL YOUR DATA. depending upon your setup!
 Please be
 > cautious!